HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 If each policy generated is deterministic, given that there are a finite number of deterministic policies, to the iterative improvement must eventually find an optimal policy.

+Instead of calculating the new policy's value function from scratch, we instead start with the value function from the old policy, which is presumably similar to the new policy's, and aids in convergence.

 #### Understand “the dance of policy and value”

 ![wk4-policy-improvement-intuition.png](wk4-policy-improvement-intuition.png)

+The goals interact because the two lines are not parallel.
+An improvement in one causes an improvement in the other.

 1. Evaluate $\pi_1$ $ \rightarrow v_{\pi_1}$
 2. Use $v_{\pi_1}$ to get $\pi_2$.
 (Now $\pi_2$ is greedy w.r.t $v_{\pi_1}$, but $v_{\pi_1}$ no longer reflects $\pi_2$.)